eipipuz/Kestrel-Tools/src/main/kotlin/com/eipipuz/README.md

 At the moment, this is not space optimized.

 ## SegmentTree
-It has a small optimization in `sum(IntRange)` when the match is perfect.
+It has a small optimization in `op(IntRange)` when the match is perfect.

 ## MultiSet